 Outreach is at the heart of who we are as a church.
-The first homeless shelter in Rocky Mount was housed in the basement of our church, the soup kitchen once worked out of our facilities, and we still strive to be a church that is open to the entire community.
+The first homeless shelter in Rocky Mount was housed in the basement of our church, the soup kitchen once worked out of our facilities, and Good Shepherd Day School was the first daycare center in Rocky Mount that welcomed children from all racial, religious, and socio-economic backgrounds.
+We strive to be a church that is open to the entire community.

 Abundant Gifts Catalog: The Abundant Gifts catalog offers a way to make an impact on the lives of people who have not had the opportunities we have had, while also providing a way to show our love and appreciation for family and friends without lavishing gifts on them that they don’t really want or need.
 You choose the program or partner agency your want to support with your gift, and send an attractive card to the person you honor with your gift.
 Download catalog or shop online.

 Christmas Stars: In cooperation with the school systems and the Department of Social Services, Good Shepherd provides Christmas presents to children of families with limited financial resources.

 Conetoe Family Life Center: Good Shepherd is committed to assist the Rev. Richard Joyner and the Conetoe Family Life Center in its efforts to change the poverty cycle in families through improving the healthy resources available to families.
 The Beehive Project has been a focus of our work with CFLF.

 Snack Bags: Good Shepherd offers snack bags to local residents from Monday to Friday, 11:15 to 11:45 p.m.

 People of Faith Filling in the Gaps (POF-FIGS): POF-FIGS is a combined effort of several Rocky Mount churches to help the underprivileged in our city with emergency funds to pay for utilities or rent.